Video-EM: Event-Centric Episodic Memory for Long-Form Video Understanding: Experiments

-\textbf{Improvement Results on Off-the-Shelf VLMs.} As shown in Table~\ref{tab:sota_result}, our proposed Video-EM framework consistently enhances the performance of off-the-shelf Vision Language Models (VLMs) without requiring training.
-When applied to mainstream models like Qwen2-VL~\cite{bai2025qwen2} and Qwen2.5-VL~\cite{wang2024qwen2} across four long-form video benchmarks, we observe significant gains.
-For instance, on the Video-MME benchmark, Video-EM improves the accuracy of Qwen2.5-VL from 59.2\% to 62.0\% using only 28 frames.
-This demonstrates the effectiveness of our strategy, with qualitative examples provided in Figure~\ref{fig:qualitative}.
+\textbf{Improved Results on Off-the-Shelf VLMs.} As shown in Table~\ref{tab:sota_video_mme}, our Video-EM consistently improve the performance of off-the-shelf Vision Language Models (VLMs) without requiring training.
+When applied to mainstream models like Qwen2-VL~\cite{wang2024qwen2} and Qwen2.5-VL~\cite{bai2025qwen2} across four long video benchmarks, we observe significant gains.
+Compared with other keyframe selection methods, Video-EM significantly outperforms them under the same backbone (Qwen2-VL), achieving gains of +1.3\% over AKS~\cite{tang2025adaptive}, +2.9\% over Q-Frame~\cite{zhang2025q}, and +1.7\% over BOLT~\cite{liu2025bolt}, while using fewer frames.
+This fully demonstrates its effectiveness, with qualitative examples provided in Figure~\ref{fig:qualitative}.}